UP Deputy CM Dinesh Sharma, wife test positive for coronavirus | Politics

 Uttar Pradesh Deputy Chief Minister Dinesh Sharma and his wife have tested positive for coronavirus.

-''Me and my wife have tested positive for coronavirus.
-We are in home isolation and following advice of doctors,'' the 57-year-old BJP leader said in a tweet on Wednesday evening.
+''I and my wife have tested positive for coronavirus.
+We are in home isolation and following advice of doctors,'' the 57-year-old BJP leader said in a tweet in Hindi on Wednesday night.

 ''Those who have come in contact with me should get themselves tested and follow COVID-19 guidelines,'' he added.